abdelrhmanaf/aws-liftandshift/README.md

 # aws-liftandshift
-Deploying and Provisioning multi tier APP on AWS
+Deploying multi tier APP on AWS using Lift and Shift Strategy

 # prerequisites
  1. AWSCLI